 Data also shows discrepancies across the two localities in our objective to reduce unplanned hospital use with poorer performance in the Barrhead locality for most measures.
-However, people at the end of life are more likely to be supported
+However, people at the end of life are more likely to be supported in their community during the last six months of life compared with the Eastwood locality.
+The Barrhead locality records a higher rate of mental-health related emergency admissions to hospital and unplanned bed days.

-5.2 Impacts from the Covid-19 pandemic and future challenges
+4.2 Impacts from the Covid-19 pandemic and future challenges